 Sittin’ On The Dock Of The Bay

-Only after passing the Verige Strait will you have your first glimpse of the jaw-dropping inner Bay of Kotor, and an understanding of how the region has remained so lovely—and so protected—for centuries.
-From the Venetians to the ancient Illyrians, residents of the Bay of Kotor have used this narrow bottleneck to both monitor the ships that enter the bay and defend their settlements from hostile outsiders.
+Only after passing the Verige Strait will you have your first glimpse of the inner Bay of Kotor, and an understanding of how the region has remained so lovely—and so protected—for so long.
+From the Venetians to the ancient Illyrians, residents of the Bay of Kotor have used this narrow bottleneck to monitor the ships that enter the bay and defend their settlements from hostile outsiders.

 The Secret Garden